jpgtzg/AndromedaLib/README.md

 # AndromedaLib
-Library for the FIRST Robotics Competition
+Open Source library for the First Robotics Competition.

-This library has the objective of encouraging a more effective coding experience, focusing on making it easier and faster to write effective and clean code.
+This libarry has the objective of encouraging a functional coding process, focusing on making it easier and faster to write clean and effective code to iterate through ideas.
+This is done through the many wrappers it includes for many of WPILIB's classes.
 This library aims at removing bulky, verbose code and object initialization.

+AndromedaLib has been proven to work effectively by being constantly used by Team 6647, VOLTEC Robotics

 # Authors